Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

-\item[(i)] Mathematically speaking, we provide a methodology to analyze the nonlinear free boundary problem, which might be applicable to study other similar free boundary problems.
-It is worth noting that the problem becomes significantly more challenging when the concave envelope of a general S-shaped utility is involved.
+The contribution of our paper is three-fold: \textbf{(i)} Our work is the first study on loss-averse multiplicative habit formation that yields feedback optimal strategies.
+Our characterization of feedback controls leads to a straightforward numerical scheme (namely, a bisection search for the free-boundary $x_0$ coupled with an ODE solver) with theoretical guarantees, which allows us to discuss some interesting financial implications.
+Moreover, our model encompasses many existing models as limiting cases, and also allows generic utility functions; see Section \ref{sec:Examples} for detailed discussions. \textbf{(ii)} We develop a methodology to analyze a type of nonlinear free boundary problem under the general S-shaped utility.
 In a nutshell, we choose to transform the targeted problem into several auxiliary problems, for which we are able to obtain some additional conditions and properties to assist our analysis.
-First, we adopt the dual transform of the original problem, leading to another nonlinear free boundary problem (see \eqref{eq:modFBPDual1}--\eqref{eq:modFBPDual4}).
-However, the dual PDE problem when the dual variable is larger than the free boundary (see \eqref{eq:modFBPDual1}) is linear, which provides an additional explicit free boundary condition (see \eqref{eq:u1-moderate}) on strength of the smooth-fit principle.
-Next, to study the dual nonlinear free boundary problem (see \eqref{eq:modFBPDual-reduced}) with two free boundary conditions on the function and its derivative respectively, we propose to investigate an auxiliary system of first-order free boundary ODEs \eqref{eq:ODESys-moderate}-\eqref{eq:FB-moderate}, whose solutions are related to the dual free boundary problem via the transformations \eqref{up_phi_main} and \eqref{upp_phi_psi_main} in our first main result Theorem \ref{thm:DualFBP-moderate}.
-For this coupled system of free boundary problems, we develop some delicate arguments, new to the literature, to address the existence of the unique classical solution and to derive some important asymptotic conditions of the solutions at the boundary $0$.
+First, we adopt the dual transform of the original problem, leading to another nonlinear free boundary problem (see \cref{eq:modFBPDual1}--\cref{eq:modFBPDual4}).
+However, the dual PDE problem when the dual variable is larger than the free boundary (see \cref{eq:modFBPDual1}) is linear, which provides an additional explicit free boundary condition (see \cref{eq:u1-moderate}) on strength of the smooth-fit principle.
+Next, to study the dual nonlinear free boundary problem (see \cref{eq:modFBPDual-reduced}) with two free boundary conditions on the function and its derivative respectively, we propose to investigate an auxiliary system of first-order free boundary ODEs \cref{eq:ODESys-moderate}-\cref{eq:FB-moderate}, whose solutions are related to the dual free boundary problem via the transformations \cref{up_phi_main} and \cref{upp_phi_psi_main} in our first main result Theorem \ref{thm:DualFBP-moderate}.
+For this coupled system of free boundary problems, we develop some delicate arguments, new to the literature, to address the existence of the unique classical solution and to derive some important asymptotic conditions of the solutions at the boundary $0$. \textbf{(iii)} Another theoretical contribution of the present paper is our verification arguments for general utility functions that satisfy mild growth conditions.
+Thanks to two asymptotic conditions of the solutions to the coupled system, we are able to first prove the key step of transversality condition (see Lemma \ref{lem:trans}) in two separate cases via different estimations and techniques.
+Despite the lack of an explicit structure due to the generality of the utility function and its concave envelope, we are still able to show the existence of a unique strong solution to the state SDE under the optimal feedback controls, and further verify that the solution of the HJB free boundary problem indeed coincide with the value functions of the concavified problem and the original problem.
+The remainder of the paper is organized as follows.
+Section \ref{sec:model} introduces the market model and the problem formulation under the loss-averse multiplicative habit formation.
+Section \ref{sec:OptimalPolicies} studies the HJB equation for the concavified problem and transforms it into another auxiliary free boundary problem, for which the existence of a unique classical solution is established.
+In addition, after obtaining some key boundary conditions of the solution, the verification theorem of the optimal feedback controls is established under general S-shaped utility functions.
+Section \ref{sec:Examples} presents some numerical illustrations and sensitivity analysis with respect to model parameters.
+Numerous financial implications, particularly the impact of habit formation and loss aversion levels, are also discussed and illustrated therein.
+Finally, Section \ref{sec:techproofs} collects lengthy and technical proofs of the main results in the earlier sections.